Grades of Incomplete

 Students are expected to complete the work in each course by the deadlines established by the instructor; the final deadline for work cannot exceed the end of the final examination period for that term.
 However, a grade of incomplete may be awarded at the discretion of the instructor, if requested by the student, under the following conditions: 1) at least three-quarters of the required work for the course has been completed, 2) unforeseen circumstances beyond the student’s control (usually restricted to illness or family emergency) preclude completion of the remaining work for the course by the semester deadline, 3) the student is not on strict academic probation.
 Note that poor planning or having a lot of work to complete at the end of the term are not, in fairness to other students, considered circumstances beyond a student’s control.
 Faculty and students with questions about whether the conditions for an incomplete are met should consult with the Director of Academic Programs.

-If the conditions for an incomplete are met, a course completion agreement form specifying the work yet to be completed must be submitted to the Office of the Registrar by the end of the final examination period.
+If the conditions for an incomplete are met, a course completion agreement form specifying the work yet to be completed must be submitted to the Office of the Registrar by the last day of class.
 Both the student and the instructor are expected to sign the form.
 For a fall semester course, students have until the first class day of the spring semester to complete an incomplete; for a spring semester course, students have until July 1 to complete an incomplete.
-Students may not petition to extend the college deadline for the completion of an Incomplete, except with the approval of the course instructor and the Dean of Students.
+Students may not petition to extend the college deadline for the completion of an Incomplete, except with the approval of the course instructor and the Director of Academic Programs and Advising.
 Medical reasons or family emergencies are typically the only conditions under which an extension will be granted.
 If the student and the professor have set a deadline for completion of the work that is earlier than the official college deadline, the faculty member may approve an extension of that deadline up to the official deadline for that term.

 Students who have multiple incompletes for a term will be reviewed by the Academic Standing Committee and are subject to the college’s satisfactory academic progress rules.
 Students who plan to request more than one incomplete for a term are advised to consult with the Director of Academic Programs, who convenes the Academic Standing Committee.
 As in all matters, it is also wise for students to discuss their circumstances with their faculty advisor.